rxweb/rxweb.io/docs/angular/reactive-forms/reactive-form-validators/validation-decorators/pattern.md

 <div component="app-example-runner" ref-component="app-pattern-add"></div>
 </data-scope>

+> You can add multiple validation messages globally in reactiveFormConfig.
+To know more, visit <a class="redirect-link" href="/api/reactive-form-config#passwordvalidationMessage">Multiple Validation Messages Globally</a>
 # PatternConfig
 <data-scope scope="['decorator']">
 Below options are not mandatory to use in the `@pattern()` decorator.
 If needed then use the below options.